-Weekends, evenings, and vacations are crucial to keeping you refreshed, sane, and more capable of doing the job you’ve been hired to do.
+Weekends, evenings, and holidays are crucial to keeping you refreshed, sane, and more capable of doing the job you’ve been hired to do.
 Similarly, regular breaks throughout the day – preferably spent away from your desk and outdoors – will help you stay focused when you settle back down to work.

 7. Be Clear About Your Working Hours